Myelodysplastic syndrome: Epidemiology

 The exact number of people with MDS is not known because it can go undiagnosed, and no tracking of the syndrome is mandated.
 Some estimates are on the order of 10,000 to 20,000 new cases each year in the United States alone.
 The number of new cases each year is probably increasing as the average age of the population increases, and some authors propose that the number of new cases in those over 70 may be as high as 15 per 100,000 per year.

 The typical age at diagnosis of MDS is between 60 and 75 years; a few people are younger than 50, and diagnoses are rare in children.
 Males are slightly more commonly affected than females.

 History

 Since the early 20th century, some people with acute myelogenous leukemia have been recognized to have a preceding period of anemia and abnormal blood cell production.
 These conditions were grouped with other diseases under the term "refractory anemia".
 The first description of "preleukemia" as a specific entity was published in 1953 by Block et al. The early identification, characterization and classification of this disorder were problematical, and the syndrome went by many names until the 1976 FAB classification was published and popularized the term MDS.

-French-American-British (FAB) classification
+French–American–British (FAB) classification

 In 1974 and 1975, a group of pathologists from France, the US, and Britain produced the first widely used classification of these diseases.
-This French-American-British classification was published in 1976, and revised in 1982.
-It was used by pathologists and clinicians for almost 20 years.
+This French–American–British classification was published in 1976, and revised in 1982.
+Clinicians and pathologists used it for almost 20 years.
 Cases were classified into five categories: